How to Get Around Fort Lauderdale -- Without a Car

 There are plenty of exceptions though, including some cities that don’t immediately come to mind.
 For tourists heading to sunny and warm Florida, Fort Lauderdale is a vacation spot where you can get around easily without your own wheels once you’ve checked into your hotel.

-I was just in Fort Lauderdale while attending the TBEX (Travel Bloggers Exchange) conference for North America.
+I was recently in Fort Lauderdale for a bloggers' conference.
 About 700 of us descended on the city and were spread out all over in different hotels.
 I took the opportunity to research the transportation options and came away happily surprised.
 Here’s how you can explore Fort Lauderdale on your own:

 Sun Trolley Hop-on Bus